Types

 @raw = 'i\'m text'

 Raw text cancels out interpolation other than escaped single quotes.
-As a result they compile much faster than standard text literals.
+As a result, they compile much faster than standard text literals.

 Number